How Does Nutrition Affect Your Health

-Where does it end?
-The variety of antiacids and digestaides available on the pharmacy shelves should be enough to tell us, we are headed down a slippery slope.
+The variety of anti acids and digest aides available on the pharmacy shelves should be enough to tell us, we are headed down a slippery slope.
 We are sliding our way into malnutrition and the formation of diseased cells in our bodies.
 Over time those diseased cells turn into a full fledged disease.
 If let go for a length of time this can sometimes be irreversible.

-Around mid-life many people begin to notice symptom such as, heartburn, flatulance, nausea, constipation, alergies, obesity, etc; these symptoms can be early warning signs of what awaits us if poor eating habits continue.
+Around mid-life many people begin to notice symptom such as, heartburn, flatulence, nausea, constipation, allergies, obesity, etc; these symptoms can be early warning signs of what awaits us if poor eating habits continue.
 If we are wise, we become conscious of what we are eating and begin to do research on what makes up a healthy diet.

 It takes dicipline

 The majority of us realize that we eat too much.
 Much of what we choose to eat is harmful to our health.
 Yet we are unwilling to make any significant changes in the way we approach nutrition?